 Every candidate for a baccalaureate degree from the university must complete a set of Unified General Education Requirements.
 Additional information about these requirements will be available soon.

 NOTE: Students in the 3-2 Dual Degree Program should refer to the section in this guide describing requirements.

 STEP 2: Select a major

 All students must complete the requirements of a major field of study.
 A major ordinarily includes a program of 10 or more courses.
 More than 60 majors leading to Bachelor of Arts and Bachelor of Science degrees are offered.
 Follow the requirements listed under each major in the General Bulletin.
-There is overlap among general education requirements, which allows students flexibility in the choice of majors and degree programs.
 Transfer students must take at least half of the major requirements at CWRU.

 - Case School of Engineering – all engineering majors, data science and analytics, and computer science (BS)

 - College of Arts and Sciences – majors in arts, humanities, social/behavioral sciences, mathematics and natural sciences, nutrition, and computer science (BA and BS)

 - Frances Payne Bolton School of Nursing – major in nursing (BSN)

 - Weatherhead School of Management – majors in accounting, finance, and management (BS)